Glossary of Terms

 - Submission to the conduct is either an explicit or implicit term or condition of employment

-- Submission to or rejection of the conduct is used as a bases for an employment affecting the person rejecting or submitting to the conduct
+- Submission to or rejection of the conduct is used as a basis for an employment affecting the person rejecting or submitting to the conduct

 - The conduct has the purpose or effect of unreasonably interfering with an affected person's work performance, or creating an intimidating, hostile, or offensive work environment.

 SEXUAL ORIENTATION: A private preference of an individual protected by Executive Order No. 28 for heterosexuality, homosexuality or bisexuality; or a history of such a preference; or an identification with having such a preference.